hiibolt/mbo/README.md

 ## Implementation Details
 I chose to do all four major targets and all but one engineering requirement, I had nothing better to do with my day and figured I'd enjoy the rare challenge.

+I'd also like to note that document may have used to contain an instruction to allow live data (presumably core requirement #5), and while I would have loved to do it, it's a paid API that requires approval.
+If you'd like to see this implemented, I designed the database, backend, and frontend with it in the back of my head - all I require is a pre-approved API key.

 ### Core Requirements
 1. **Data Streaming**: Stream the MBO file at 50k-500k messages/second over TCP (design for scalability)
-    - This was pretty easy thanks to the absolute monster that is Rust's asynchronus ecosystem.
+    - This was done quickly thanks to the absolute monster that is Rust's asynchronus ecosystem.
 Tokio and Axum are love-letters to backend developers worldwide who're fed up with NodeJS try/catch.
+    - I used TCP streams as they're less complex, easier to debug, and most importantly, compatible with Cloudflare Zero Trust Tunnels.
 2. **Order Book Reconstruction**: Build an accurate order book with p99 latency <50ms and output as JSON
-    - Once again, thanks to Axum, this was easy - p99 never went above 5ms even under 100 concurrent connections in a container with 2vCPUs and 2GB RAM.
-I was unable to find the upper limit because my (development machine) would die trying to hold more than 130~ connections, but CPU usage didn't even flicker.
-I suspect it could handle multiple thousand concurrent requests thanks to the extremely fast request turnaround time of 30~ms for a full upload (limited by my machine's connection, not the backend) and p50 of 300 microseconds.
+    - Thanks to Axum, this was trivial - during testing, p99 never went above 5ms.
+Even under 100 concurrent connections in a container with 2vCPUs and 2GB RAM, it didn't break a sweat.
+    - I was unable to find the upper limit because my development machine would die trying to hold more than 130~ connections exhausting its `fork` limits, but CPU usage on the production server didn't even flicker.
+    - I suspect it could handle multiple thousand concurrent requests thanks to the extremely fast request turnaround time of 30~ms for a full upload (limited by my machine's connection, not the backend!) and p50 of 300 microseconds.
 3. **Data Storage**: Persist to a time-series database
     - I chose to implement this with `rustqlite`, a safe wrapper on SQLite.
 I added functionality for further expansion should the backend want to serialize live data - it wasn't a requirement, but the option was there.
 It primarily serves as a persistent backup.
 4. **Deployment**: Dockerized application with clear setup instructions
     - I went hardcore with the CI/CD for this.
 Fully automated testing, frontend/backend builds, and multiple tiers of Docker Compose deployment for development, observability, and production.
-However, for production itself (with the help of Claude Opus) I wrote an extensive Kubernetes deployment, as that's the true enterprise standard.
+    - However, for production itself, I wrote an extensive Kubernetes deployment, as that's the true enterprise standard.
 I deployed it on my local K8s cluster, and used Cloudflare's Zero Trust suite to point my domain at it.

 ### Production Engineering
 6. **API Layer**: REST or WebSocket API supporting 10-100+ concurrent clients reading the order book